-My recent sojourn to Pelion in Mainland Greece included a trip around the traditional villages and hiking around the beautiful region.
-When visiting a country and region, what I enjoy the most is sampling the different foods on offer, and I wasn’t disappointed when I sampled the food of Pelion.
-In this post my intention is to tempt you with the array of gastronomy found in Pelion, Greece.
+Another enjoyable aspect of Pelion is sampling the different foods on offer, and I wasn’t disappointed when I sampled the food of this region.
+In this post, my intention is to show you what to eat and where to eat it in Pelion, Greece and to tempt you with the array of gastronomy found there.

 One of our stops on our village tour of the region included lunch / meze at O Patsis.
 It included delicious regional and locally sourced meat, vegetable and herb dishes – and tsipouro, as you can see!